Lee Holdridge: Personal life

 Holdridge is married to ex-ballet dancer Elisa Justice.
-She is western region audition co-director of the Metropolitan Opera National Council, hosts her own classical music radio show called "Eclectic Classics", and has co-produced a new album and documentary with Milt Okun called Great Voices Sing John Denver.
+She is western region audition co-director of the Metropolitan Opera National Council.
+She also has hosted her own classical music radio show called "Eclectic Classics" and has co-produced a new album and documentary with Milt Okun called Great Voices Sing John Denver.
 She won a "Best Producer" award for a documentary at the Madrid International Film Festival.